 We’ve taken a look at the Airbnb cleaning guide that has been compiled with information supplied by the CDC, who have stated that it is possible to catch Covid19 from a contaminated surface.
 This makes it important to clean and disinfect frequently touched or shared surfaces.

 Unlike Airbnb accommodations, it’s not possible to wait 24 hours between a home owner leaving and a house sitter entering the property, so the best you can do is to clean some areas as soon as you arrive.

 It is suggested that you both clean (use a soapy sponge or cloth to wipe down a kitchen work surface or bathroom counter), and then disinfect (use a chemical solution to kill germs).
 Remembering to regularly wash your hands in soapy water.

-On arrival, our procedure is going to involve closing off any rooms that we don’t need to use for the first 24 hour period, and clean and disinfect those areas we will need to use.
+On arrival, our procedure is going to involve closing off any rooms that we don’t need to use for the first 24 hour period, and clean and disinfect shared use surfaces (such as light switches) in those areas we need to use.

 We’ve seen another sit where the home owner has been clear that none of her family have been sick or shown symptoms and that all household products and groceries are sanitized when bought into the house.

 I really do think that this will all evolve over time and become a much easier process as we adapt to a new standard over the coming months.
 These guidelines are likely to go through a number of edits and updates!

 Cleaners - If you want to be in control of your own cleaning while on a sit where a cleaner is normally provided, you might ask the home owner to cancel any visits while you are there.

 We have produced a summary of the Airbnb guidelines which you'll find by scrolling down.
 We've selected those items more applicable to house sits.
 A copy of the PDF along with a list of items to consider cleaning, can be found here: